New Architecture Award Celebrates the Reinvention of Old Buildings: See the Finalists

 The Royal Institute of British Architects launched its Reinvention Award late last year to highlight the importance of retrofitting older buildings in the global quest to achieve net zero emissions by the year 2050.
-On July 20, the organization shared the four projects that have been shortlisted for the 2023 inaugural award, which will be announced in October.
+On July 20, the organization shared the four projects that were shortlisted for the 2023 inaugural award, and announced the winner at a ceremony on Oct.
+19.

-The award recognizes “the creative transformation of an existing building and the project’s vital improvement to environmental, social, or economic sustainability,” per a press release by RIBA in November.
+The award recognizes “the creative transformation of an existing building and the project’s vital improvement to environmental, social, or economic sustainability,” per a press release by RIBA.

 Retrofitting buildings not only increases their longevity and energy efficiency, but, by extension, reduces the necessity for demolition and reconstruction.
 Each of the shortlisted projects also demonstrates how reinvention can effect positive social change.